nitrictech/docs/docs/reference/csharp/v0/storage/bucket-file-delete.md

 ---
-title: bucket.file.delete()
+title: .NET - bucket.file.delete()
-description: Delete a file from a bucket.
+description: Reference for Nitric's .NET library - Delete a file from a bucket.
 ---

 Delete a file from a bucket.